 Installing a UXP panel (from a CCX file)

-This page offers instructions on how to install a UXP panel locally from a downloaded CCX file (this apples to the new UXP version of Lumenzia, ie Lumenzia v10 or later).
+This page offers instructions on how to install a UXP panel locally from a downloaded CCX file (ie Lumenzia 10+,).
 If you do not have at least the minimum required version of Photoshop (see the release notes), you will need to run the CEP version, Lumenzia v9 (see here to install v9, which supports Photoshop CS6 and older versions of CC).

 If you are trying to install Web Sharp Pro - that is also a UXP panel, but is distributed through the Adobe marketplace rather than as a standalone CCX file (see here to install through the Adobe Marketplace).